Chronicle of the Middle East and North Africa

 Israeli E-2 Hawkeye airborne warning and control aircraft, equipped with a far looking radar and command and control equipment, saw a hundred MiG-21 and MiG-23 interceptors approaching the airspace over the Beqaa Valley.
 The pilots of these aircraft relied heavily on information provided by ground controllers in Syria.

-Many of the communication links between these ground controllers and air-to-air-fighters had been jammed by Israeli electronic warfare equipment.
-This critically reduced the situational awareness of the Syrians.
 The Israeli Hawkeyes on the other hand could vector F-15s and F-16s unhindered towards their handicapped Syrian opponents.
 Also RPVs flying over Syrian airbases could keep an eye on MiGs on the ground to see if and when they would take off.
 The result was remarkable: eighty MiGs were destroyed, with no Israeli losses.
 Fearing annihilation, hundreds of Syrian tanks withdrew from the Beqaa Valley into Syria.

 By September most of the Israeli troops had been withdrawn from Lebanese territory.
 However, the southern part of Lebanon remained as before under Israeli control (the so-called Security Zone) through its SLA-proxy.
 Around 10,000 Palestinians and Syrians were killed, as well as 18,000 Lebanese.
 Israeli losses amounted to 675.